simonamazzarino/TETRA/README.md

 ### Features

-- **Manner Analysis**: Evaluates the manner of text using the Perspective API, checking for harmful content indicators such as toxicity, profanity, threats, etc.
+- **Manner Analysis**: Evaluates the manner of text using either Detoxify or Google's Perspective API, checking for harmful content indicators such as toxicity, profanity, threats, etc.
 - **Similarity Analysis**: Computes the cosine similarity between two pieces of text using a pre-trained sentence transformer model.
 - **Quantity Analysis**: Measures the informational density of text, taking into account named entities and coherence with another piece of text.